daleal/symmetric/README.md

 ## Why Symmetric?

 While `Flask` is a powerful tool to have, getting it to work from scratch can be a bit of a pain, specially if you have never used it before.
 The idea behind `symmetric` is to be able to take any module and transform it into a working API, instead of having to design the module ground-up to work with `Flask`.
+With `symmetric`, you will also get some neat features, namely:

+- Auto logging.
+- Server-side error detection and exception handling.
+- Auto-generated documentation for your API.

 ## Installing